Saving vs. investing: How are they different and which is better?

 Saving and investing are both important concepts for building a sound financial foundation, but they’re not the same thing.
 While both can help you achieve a more comfortable financial future, consumers need to know the differences and when it’s best to save and when it’s best to invest.

 The biggest difference between saving and investing is the level of risk taken.
-Saving typically allows you to earn a lower return but with virtually no risk.
-In contrast, investing allows you to earn a higher return, but you take on the risk of loss in order to do so.
+Saving typically results in you earning a lower return but with virtually no risk.
+In contrast, investing allows you the opportunity to earn a higher return, but you take on the risk of loss in order to do so.

 Here are the key differences between the two — and why you need both of these strategies to help build long-term wealth.